Anthony Benezet

 Benezet was regarded by many as a guiding light for mankind.
 In response to some pamphlets that Benezet sent to Benjamin Franklin, Franklin had this to say in return: "I am glad to hear that such humane sentiments prevail so much more generally than heretofore; that there is reason to hope our colonies may in time get clear of a practice that disgraces them."

-Sadly, Anthony Benezet would not live to see slavery completely abolished for he died on May 3, 1784, in Philadelphia.
+Sadly, Anthony Benezet did not live to see the abolition of slavery.
+He died on May 3, 1784, in Philadelphia.
 Even after his death Benezet continued to help slaves be educated and liberated.
-He left money in his will not only for his wife, but he also left money for individual slaves that he knew that needed aid.
-He left the bulk of his estate to the "Free School for the Black People of Philadelphia."
+He left money in his will not only for his wife, but he also left money not only for his wife but also for individuals of African descent whom he knew to be in need.
+The majority of his estate was dedicated to supporting the “Free School for the Black People of Philadelphia.”

 Selected Works